HadoukenIO/js-adapter/tutorials/Application.setZoomLevel.md

-Sets the zoom level of the application
+Sets the zoom level of the application.
+The original size is 0 and each increment above or below represents zooming 20% larger or smaller to default limits of 300% and 50% of original size, respectively.

 # Example
 ```js